Andrew Benintendi Preview, Player Props: White Sox vs. Tigers

-The Chicago White Sox, including Andrew Benintendi (.262 on-base percentage in past 10 games, 72 points below season-long percentage), take on starter Reese Olson and the Detroit Tigers at Comerica Park, Friday at 6:40 PM ET.
+The Chicago White Sox, including Andrew Benintendi (.293 slugging percentage in past 10 games, including zero home run), take on starter Tarik Skubal and the Detroit Tigers at Comerica Park, Saturday at 6:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-5) against the Royals.
+In his previous game he had a one-hit performance (1-for-4) against the Tigers.

 Andrew Benintendi Game Info & Props vs. the Tigers